The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 If you need to force strong shields for mitigation, a crit Adlo for deployment is very strong, and a crit Succor is still fairly high value.
 In terms of burst healing, Recitation Succor is a lot of healing, though it does come at the cost of a GCD used for the heal and an oGCD weave for Recitation.

 The problem with Recitation is that it costs an oGCD slot to use in the first place.
-If you need AoE healing, you’re better off using Indom+Whispering Dawn in terms of raw healing potency.
+If you need AOE healing, you’re better off using Indom+Whispering Dawn in terms of raw healing potency.
 However, you do lose 100 potency from doing Indom instead of Energy Drain for this.
 It can also be used in downtime to negate the oGCD slot loss, but that also assumes that you’ll need to use a stack within the next ~15s anyway.

 The preferred usage of Recitation is as follows-

-* Single Target
+- Single Target

-  * Excogitation
+  - Excogitation
-  * Adloquium
+  - Adloquium
-* AoE
+- AOE

-  * Indomitability
+  - Indomitability
-  * Succor
+  - Succor

 This is, of course, unless you need the shielding from Succor or Adlo to survive, in which case they take precedence.
 In terms of prepull, you get more healing value out of Recite Excog over Recite Adloquium.
 You can readily fish for a critlo prepull, too.
 Furthermore, because you don’t get the value out of the base heal on Adlo prepull, Excog ends with ~60 potency more value.